 Saute the veggies:

 - In a medium to large stock pot, add olive oil over medium-high heat.
-Add onion, carrots, celery, cabbage mix, sweet potatoes, yellow potatoes, and zucchini squash.
+Add onion, carrots, celery, cabbage mix, sweet potatoes, and yellow potatoes.
 Stir and then add the seasonings – salt and pepper to taste, Italian Seasoning, and onion powder.

 - Cook for approximately 7-8 minutes, or until veggies begin to soften.